orslumen/record-cache/README.markdown

 Restrictions
 ------------

-1. This gem is dependent on Rails 3
+1. This gem is dependent on Rails 3 and Rails 4

 2. Only Active Record is supported as a data store.